gwtproject/gwt-site/src/main/markdown/articles/mvp-architecture.md

 JRE-based components, you can build the majority of your test cases as efficient, vanilla JUnit tests.

-<p>To demonstrate the benefits of using the MVP model to drive JRE-based unit
-tests, rather than those based on GWTTestCase, we've added the following tests to our Contacts app.
+To demonstrate the benefits of using the MVP model to drive JRE-based unit tests, rather than those based on GWTTestCase, we've added the following tests to our Contacts app.